This Course is a Portal into The Heart and Soul of Herbal Medicine.

 Frequently Asked Questions

-This course is for the person who has a desire to deepen their relationship with herbs.
-They wish to understand the sacred, scientific, medicinal and mystical message of our green allies.
-This course is for the individual who wants to better understand: healing, wholeness, health, disease, and form their own personal definitions of these words.
-It is for the individual who enjoys learning with like-minded people, and who can appreciate the diversity that exists among a group setting
+This course is for the person who has a desire to deepen their relationship with herbs through the sacred, scientific and practical lens of study.
+It is for the individual who enjoys learning with like-minded people, and who can appreciate the diversity that exists among a group setting.
+This is also for the individual who does well with a combination of live group sessions and some self-paced learning.

 This course is likely not the right fit for you: